-My calling card once described me as a ‘Family man, Grandfather, Weekend Poet, Occasional Musician, Amateur Photographer and Film-maker, Apple-MAC user, Implementation Manager, Engineer and general all-round good egg’, but please note I’m not particularly impressed by that card; it was penned seven or eight years ago, in a moment of slightly perverse humour with my tongue firmly pressed to my cheek.
+My calling card once described me as a ‘Family man, Grandfather, Weekend Poet, Occasional Musician, Amateur Photographer and Film-maker, Apple-MAC user, Implementation Manager, Engineer and general all-round good egg’, but please note I’m not particularly impressed by that card; it was penned seven or eight years ago, in a moment of slightly perverse humour; tongue firmly pressed to cheek.
 Ah well, it’s still in print and I’m not paying for any more until these are used up (in true Yorkshire spirit), which means they’ll probably outlast me!

 Writing poems began for me in 2009, on a specific date – yes, as precise as that!
 This followed the birth of my first grandchild three days before.
 This event inspired the poem “Jessica Tenth of May“.
 The strangest thing about this story is that I felt that I couldn’t admit to writing the poem, not even to my wife, who is my soul-confidante.
 Instead, I waited till the close family were gathered in the presence of her ladyship, who was a mere seven days old, and read the (albeit rather imperfect) poem to them all; don’t know what came over me!
 Anyway, my wife and children were very complimentary, or at least polite.